 Supervisory board members who are shareholder representatives may be recalled by the general meeting for reasons as prescribed by law based on a general meeting resolution adopted by a majority of at least three quarters of the share capital represented.

-Rules of Sava Reinsurance Company on amending the articles of association Sava Reinsurance Company's articles of association do not contain special provisions governing their amendment.
-Pursuant to applicable legislation, they may be amended by resolution of the general meeting by a majority of at least three quarters of the share capital represented.
+Rules of Sava Reinsurance Company on amending the articles of association resolution of the general meeting by a majority of at least three quarters of the share capital represented.